Rebuild Your Credit After a Collection or Charge-Off

 The best way to rebuild your credit after a mistake like a collection or a charge-off is to get some positive information on your credit report.
 If you still have active credit cards or loans, continue paying them on time.
 The same thing goes for accounts that aren’t reported to the credit bureaus.
 These can be sent to collections and also wind up on your credit report if you fall behind on your payments.

 Get New Credit in Your Name

 You’ll have to open up new accounts if all your other accounts were charged-off or sent to collection.
 You may have already experienced the difficulty in getting credit with bad marks on your credit report.
 A select few credit card issuers offer credit cards for rebuilding credit.
 Alternatively, save up a few hundred dollars and open a secured credit card.
-Pay your account on time and you’ll get your security deposit back as long as you don't default on the credit card balance.
+You'll receive your security deposit back as long as you don't default on the credit card balance.